 - The CDC’s Clinical Immunization Safety Assessment (CISA) project allows for studies of especially vulnerable populations, and for consultation with individual providers facing adverse events or potentially at-risk patients.

-All these HHS units are actively engaged in working on vaccines safety.
+All these HHS units are actively engaged in working on vaccine safety.

-In a letter responding to a previous set of claims from the anti-vaccine ICAN, Dr. Melinda Wharton from HHS corrected many of the organization’s misunderstandings on vaccines safety studies.
+In a letter responding to a previous set of claims from the anti-vaccine ICAN, Dr. Melinda Wharton from HHS corrected many of the organization’s misunderstandings on vaccine safety studies.

 In short, while the HHS should have submitted the required reports, it has done and continued to do abundant work related to vaccine safety.
 Anyone claiming based on the stipulation that HHS is not working to assure and improve vaccines safety or that there are no studies either misunderstands or lacks knowledge about what HHS is doing, or is being dishonest.

 In an investigative article, journalist Jackie Kucinich found out what happened to the reports HHS did not provide.